djvilla/VailRPG/README.md

 # VailRPG :game_die:

-This was a Turnbased RPG framework that I attempted to create in GameMaker Studio 2.
-So far I had transtitions between rooms and a save point.
+This was a ARPG framework that I attempted to create in GameMaker Studio 2.
+So far I had transtitions between rooms and combat against an enemy with some death effects.
 Other then that there wasn't too much else built into this.
 This project was mostly just a practice to see how GameMaker Studio worked.

 ## How to run